Thank you for reading our post, please rate this article at the end.

 Electric Vs. Manual Solar Awnings

-Given the option between an electric and manual solar awning, I advise having the slider manually operated.
+Given the option between an electric and manual solar awning, I advise manually operating the slider.
 Motorizing the solar awning would only make the setup more expensive and complex.

-A manually-operated solar awning will take physical strength, but it allows you to support the front half of the solar panels when they’re in motion.
-It’s a critical feature because it eliminates the need for any structure to be ridiculously stiff and rigid.
+A manually operated solar awning requires physical strength but allows you to support the front half of the solar panels when they’re in motion.
+This feature is critical because it eliminates the need for any structure to be ridiculously stiff and rigid.
 Plus, it ensures that the full weight of the array is not exerted on a small point.

-Remember, the mechanisms of a solar awning weigh a lot, and only motorhomes/vans with a solid roof could have this installed to prevent a cave-in during a rollover.
+Remember, solar awning mechanisms weigh a lot, and only motorhomes or vans with a solid roof could have one installed to prevent a cave-in during a rollover.

-RV solar awnings are something RVers should be looking up for.
+RV solar awnings are something RVers should look up to.
 While the technology is still in the developmental stage, it looks promising.
-The prices are a bit higher, and we’re yet to see the real performance of the solar awnings on the grounds.
+The prices are a bit higher, and we’re yet to see the solar awnings’ real performance on the ground.

 However, as new producers join the solar awnings and competition grows, we hope to see more refined models at better prices.